Rene LeClerc

-Rénald LeClerc (born November 12, 1947) is a Canadian retired professional ice hockey player who played 87 games in the National Hockey League and 452 games in the World Hockey Association between 1968 and 1979.
+Rénald LeClerc (born November 12, 1947) is a Canadian retired professional ice hockey winger who played 87 games in the National Hockey League and 452 games in the World Hockey Association between 1968 and 1979.
 He played for the Detroit Red Wings, Quebec Nordiques and Indianapolis Racers.
 As a youth, he played in the 1960 Quebec International Pee-Wee Hockey Tournament with the junior Quebec Aces.